Baldwin II, Latin Emperor: Biography

-Baldwin II was born in Constantinople (the only Latin emperor to be born there), a younger son of Yolanda of Flanders, sister of the first two emperors, Baldwin I and Henry of Flanders.
+Baldwin II was born in Constantinople, a younger son of Yolanda of Flanders, sister of the first two emperors, Baldwin I and Henry of Flanders.
 Her husband, Peter of Courtenay, was third emperor of the Latin Empire, and had been followed by his son Robert of Courtenay, on whose death in 1228 the succession passed to Baldwin, then an 11-year-old boy.

-The barons chose John of Brienne as emperor-regent for life.
+The barons chose John of Brienne as Baldwin's co-ruler for life.
 Baldwin was also to marry Marie of Brienne, daughter of John and his third wife Berenguela of Leon, and on John's death to enjoy the full imperial sovereignty.
 The marriage contract was carried out in 1234.
-Since the death of Baldwin's uncle Emperor Henry in 1216, the Latin Empire had declined and the Byzantine (Nicene) power advanced; and the hopes that John of Brienne might restore it were disappointed.
+Since the death of Baldwin's uncle Emperor Henry in 1216, the Latin Empire had declined and the Byzantine (Nicene) power advanced, and the hopes that John of Brienne might restore it were disappointed.

-The realm Baldwin governed was little more than the city of Constantinople.
+The realm Baldwin governed contained little beyond than the city of Constantinople.
 He adopted the Byzantine title of porphyrogenetos.
-His financial situation was desperate, and his life was chiefly occupied in begging at European courts.
-He went to the West in 1236, visited Rome, France and Flanders, trying to raise money and men to recover the lost territory of his realm.
-In 1237, with the support of the King of France and the Countess of Flanders, he chased his sister Margaret from power to become the next Count of Namur.
+His financial situation was desperate, and his life was chiefly occupied with begging at European courts.
+He went to the West in 1236, visiting Rome, France, and Flanders, trying to raise money and men to recover the lost territory of his realm.
+In 1237, with the support of the King of France and the Countess of Flanders, he chased his sister Margaret from power to become the next Marquis of Namur.
 But Baldwin was practically never present, and after the invasion and conquest of Namur by Henry V, Count of Luxembourg in 1256, he sold the rights on the county to his cousin Guy, Count of Flanders.